-Allegheny Dwellings Phase I Redevelopment (recentlynow- renamed Sandstone Quarry Apartments) This project is completed and occupied.
-Sixty-five A total number of (65) units of mixed-income units (47 affordable/ 18 market rate units), consisting of one, two and three (3) bedroom units are constructed will be built on-site and along Federal Street.
-This is a A four percent (4%) tax credit LHHTC award application was submitted on June 30, 2017 and was awarded.
-Forty-seven All-(47) affordable units arewill be PBV assigned units.
+Allegheny Dwellings Phase I Redevelopment (recently renamed Sandstone Quarry Apartments) This project is completed and occupied.
+Sixty-five (65) units of mixed-income units (47 affordable/18 market rate units), consisting of one, two and three (3) bedroom units are constructed on-site and along Federal Street.
+Forty-seven (47) affordable units are PBV assigned units.
 The Project closing was held in December 2017 and is financed in part by the HACP MTW capital budget, program income, conventional/soft loan and apportioned 4% tax credits.
-Phase I was is anticipated to be completed in the first quarter of 2019.
+Phase I was completed in the first quarter of 2019.
 Crawford Square Crawford Square is a pre-existing LIHTC supported mixed income development overlooking downtown Pittsburgh and located a few blocks from the HACP owned mixed finance development Bedford Hill.
 The HACP collaborated with the Urban Redevelopment Authority and the current property owners to develop a solution to maintain the affordable units as the property entered the final year of its tax credit affordability period in 2016.
 Tax credit resyndication took place to ensure the preservation of 194 affordable units at Crawford Square.
 The HACP also provided a Gap Financing loan to support this endeavor.
-As a mechanism to preserve 194 affordable units at Crawford Square, re-syndication of tax eredits, the HACP and its partners will re-syndicate the tax credits at the property and become a partial owner.
 Of the 194 units, 60 will be designated as PBV units and 134 will remain as LIHTC units.
 The project closed June 4 - 6, 2018.
-The developer received their notice to proceed on June 11, 2018 and construction is scheduled to be completed by January of 2020November 2019.
+The developer received their notice to proceed on June 11, 2018 and construction is scheduled to be completed by January of 2020.
 Manchester Manchester is an early HOPE VI mixed-finance redevelopment with 86 units.
 The LIHTC compliance period ended in 2016 and the HACP and its partners acquired the property in 2017.
-The HACP proposes to preserve the 86 affordable rental units for the next 20-year period through re-syndication and will submit a LIHTC application in June of 2019 2020.
-In addition, the HACP is considering the new construction of up to forty (40) new units on vacant parcels of land throughout the Manchester neighborhood.
+The HACP proposes to preserve the 86 affordable rental units for the next 20-year period through resyndication and will submit a LIHTC application in 2020.
+In addition, the HACP is considering the construction of up to forty (40) new units on vacant parcels of land throughout the Manchester neighborhood.
 The HACP/ARMDC will also work to complete pre-development activities and consider opportunities for additional funding.
+Turnkey Development of Scattered Sites Two (2) Community Development Groups/Faith-based Organizations were selected in 2016 to develop up to fifty (50) turnkey units over the next successive (five years).
+Turnkey development of twenty (20) scattered sites in the East Liberty Neighborhoods is managed by East Liberty Development Corporation.
+(ELDI).
+Phase I and Phase II are complete for a total of eighteen (18) units.
+The remaining Phase III constituting an additional two (2) units is nearing completion and project close-out.
+Amani Christian Community Development Corporation (ACCDC) are separately managing Turnkey Development of Scattered Sites in the Middle Hill District for a total of twenty-two (22) units.
+This is currently in the design and pre-development stage.